Failing to Keep Time Records Can Come Back to Bite You

 Can you Fire an Employee for Telling a Customer He is Gay?

-The Situation: An employer terminates an employee after he talks openly about his sexual orientation with a customer.
-Could this constitute discrimination under Title VII?…READ MORE
+the situation An employer terminates an employee after he talks openly about his sexual orientation with a customer.
+Could this constitute discrimination under Title VII? the ruling The EEOC has taken the position that Title VII prohibits sexual orientation discrimination.
+But a number of federal appellate courts have disagreed.
+Just yesterday, the Second Circuit ruled […]

 Can You Require Employees to Get a Flu Shot?